 Barn owls and eight other species have asymmetrical ear openings.
 One ear is higher on the barn owl’s head than the other.
 This speaks of the power to listen at all levels.
 By integrating what we hear from above and below , we are blessed with the gift of receiving guidance from the heavens and the earth.
 The guidance can relate to mundane matters of the every day as well as the most profound spiritual truths.
 Barn owl symbolism is about being able to discern where the intuition you receive applies to and from where it comes.
 This could be why owls are associated with wisdom because they can hear and know what others may not.

-Not only does the barn owl find the resources he needs, but he finds an astonishing amount.
-He catches 3-6 mice a night for himself and just as many for each chick he helps rear.
+Not only is barn owl symbolism about finding the resources we need, but an astonishing amount.
+Barn owl catches 3-6 mice a night for himself and just as many for each chick he helps rear.
 This is no small feat as barn owl clutches range from 2 to 18 eggs!
 He brings food to the female while she incubates the eggs and then for all of those chicks for the first two weeks of their life.
 Then his mate joins him for the hunt to help keep up with the voracious eaters.
 The amazing feat of potentially catching 50 or more mice in a night is compounded by the fact that the barn owl and his mate may raise up to three broods in a given year.

 Strong signatures of barn owl symbolism are abundant creativity as well as fantastic capacity to produce well beyond what others may do.
 This productivity will not always be visible either since the barn owl hunts primarily at night when others are sleeping.
 The barn owl is monogamous which speaks of a steady commitment to what you are producing in the world.